Day-by-Day Recovery After Fraxel Dual: Realistic Healing Expectations

 Consult with an Expert in Fraxel Laser Treatments Today

-Dr. Ran Y. Rubinstein is a double board-certified plastic surgeon who has spent more than two decades focusing exclusively on facial procedures.
-His extensive experience with advanced laser technologies and injectable treatments allows him to customize Fraxel treatments with precision and care.
-If you are considering skin rejuvenation or exploring options to address aging or texture concerns, call (845) 863-1772 today to schedule a personalized consultation and take the next step toward healthier, more radiant skin.
+Dr. Ran Y. Rubinstein is a double board-certified plastic surgeon with more than two decades of experience focusing on facial procedures.
+His experience with advanced laser technologies allows him to customize Fraxel Dual treatments according to each patient’s skin concerns, treatment goals, and expected recovery.